Undivided Resources

 World Down Syndrome Day (WDSD) has been celebrated since 2006, starting with a WDSD website to record global activities.
 Groups in Brazil and Poland lobbied the UN until 2011, when WDSD was finally recognized by the General Assembly.
 The UN now invites all member states, other international organizations, nongovernmental organizations, and the private sector to observe the day.

 There is also a serious side to all the celebrating.
 At the UN, the General Assembly will hold an all-day session to discuss Down syndrome.
-This year's theme is “What does inclusion mean?” (hashtag: #Inclusionmeans).
-Having the UN discuss inclusion all day is not only a great moment for folks with Down syndrome, it also supports inclusive education for all people with disabilities around the world.
+Having the UN discuss inclusion all day is not only a great moment for folks with Down syndrome — it also supports inclusive education for all people with disabilities around the world.
+Note that this year the UN meeting will be on Monday, March 23, 2026.

-In 2022, there is an added seriousness to WDSD because of the situation in Ukraine.
+In 2022, there was an added seriousness to WDSD because of the situation in Ukraine.
 Over the years, Down Syndrome International (DSi) has built an international network of organizations that keep in touch and work together, which culminated in the World Down Syndrome Congress in Dubai in 2021.
-That international community has been mobilizing in recent weeks to support the many children and adults in Ukraine with Down syndrome.
+That international community was mobilizing to support the many children and adults in Ukraine with Down syndrome.

 Blue asterisk